RehakFrantisek/scrapy-postgresql-docker/README.md

-# Luxonis python developer project
+# Python developer project - example

 ## Assignment
 * Use scrapy framework to scrape the first 500 items (title, image url) from https://sreality.cz (flats, sell) and save it in the Postgresql database.